ivanitlearning/AWS-Associate-Courses/README.md

 **Architecture**

+* No visibility of CloudHSM VPC it resides in.
+Injected into your VPC via ENIs.
+* CloudHSM client need to be installed on EC2 instances to handle the industry standard API.

 * HSM is not highly available and runs within one AZ.
 To be HA, you need at least two HSM devices and one in each AZ you use.
 Once HSM is in a cluster, they replicate all policies in sync automatically.

 * HSM needs an endpoint in the subnet of the VPC (an ENI) to allow resources access to the cluster.

-* AWS has no access to the HSM appliances which store the keys.
+* AWS has no access to the HSM appliances which store and manages the keys.
+But they can do software updates to the application.

 ![](Pics/CloudHSM.png)

 #### 1.17.3.1.
-Cloud HSM Use Cases
+CloudHSM Use Cases

 - No native AWS integration with AWS products.
 You can't use S3 SSE with CloudHSM.
   - But you can use it to encrypt objects before uploading to S3.
 - Can offload the SSL/TLS processing from webservers.
-CloudHSM is much more efficient to do these encryption processes.
+CloudHSM is much more efficient as its specifically built for it.
 - Oracle Databases can use CloudHSM to enable **transparent data encryption (TDE)**
 - Can protect the private keys  for an issuing certificate authority.
-- Anything that needs to interact with non AWS products.
+- Anything that needs to interact with non AWS products because it uses industry APIs.
   - Not suitable for anything which requires AWS integration.

 ### 1.17.4.
 AWS Config